AutomatedIT/vagrant/talk.md

 Generally, settings later in the sequence will override.

 Within the Vagrantfile there can be multiple `Vagrant.configure` blocks - these are merged in the order that they're defined.

+### The Vagrant.configure statement

+The first thing to note about the `config` object block is the version.
+Currently, there are only 2 supported versions:
+- "1" represents the configuration for Vagrant 1.0.x;
+- "2" represents the configuration for Vagrant 1.1 up to 2.0.x - essentially, unless you're using a very old version of Vagrant, this version of `Vagrant.configure` will be "2".

+You can mix and match `Vagrant.configure` versions in a single Vagrantfile, but only in separate `Vagrant.configure` blocks.

 ### Provisioning virtual machines with Vagrant: